 Learn to Code (Grades 5 & 6)

 This program offers campers the opportunity to explore a variety of coding tools through hands-on projects.
 We will use block-based programming languages to create interactive stories, animations, and games, and microcontrollers to build devices that can interact with the world around us."

-Session Dates: July 31-August 4, 2017
+Session Dates: July 13-17, July 20-24

 Participants discover the fun side of physics and develop a new appreciation for the universe through dynamic demonstrations like debunking science fiction films and experiments with lights, lasers, and sound, and hands-on activities like tug-of-war and water rocket competitions.
 These fun activities will take place both indoors and outdoors, so be sure to pack sunscreen and sunglasses!

 Spend your week in small teams, building, programming, and testing Ozbots and Lego MINDSTORMS robots.
 The focus of this program will be on creativity and teamwork.
 Participants will learn how to make robots move, line track, navigate obstacles, and even transport objects. *We suggest that participants take this program OR Junior Robotics Challenge, since parts of the curriculum is the same.

 Session Dates: August 3-7 (grade 4)